Rabbid76/graphics-snippets/documentation/uniforms_and_attributes.md

 >
 > If a program is linked successfully, the GL will generate lists of active resources based on the executable code produced by the link.

-This means that, if the compiler and linker determine that the an attribute or an unifor variable is **not accessed**, when the executable code is executed, then the uniform is **inactive**.
+This means that, if the compiler and linker determine that the an attribute or an uniform variable is **not accessed**, when the executable code is executed, then the uniform is **inactive**.

 See [OpenGL 4.6 Core Profile Specification - 7.6 Uniform Variables - p.
 133](https://www.khronos.org/registry/OpenGL/specs/gl/glspec46.core.pdf):